tariqshaban/arabic-sign-language-image-classification/README.md

 >
 > --------
 >
-> * No significant image processing techniques have been carried out.
+> * No significant image processing techniques have been carried out
 > * All images have the same size (64x64x3)
 > * Image rescaling technique has been used (pixel normalization)
 >